If you think there’s no way a DIY homemade weed killer could possibly be effective, even potent, against weeds, think

 Weed Killer for Areas to be Replanted

-If you have weeds in areas you want replant, fill an ordinary garden sprayer with white vinegar and add about one teaspoon liquid dishwashing soap like blue Dawn or Meyer’s Clean Day.
+If you have weeds in areas you want to replant, fill an ordinary garden sprayer with white vinegar and add about one teaspoon liquid dishwashing soap like blue Dawn or Meyer’s Clean Day.
 Apply sprayer top and follow the instructions on the sprayer to get it ready to spray.
 That’s it.
 Seriously, it is that simple.

-Pick a hot, dry day to spray weeds until saturated, and they will wilt and shrivel up within hours so be careful to not spray anything you want to live.
+Pick a hot, dry day to spray weeds until saturated, and they will wilt and shrivel up within hours.
+Be careful to not spray anything you want to live.
 However, do not worry about the vinegar killing anything below the soil.
 Because vinegar will not harm the soil, you can safely replant the area once the weeds have died.

 Weed Killer for Areas Never to Grow Again